 A mix of raisins and peanuts is one of my favorite snacks to take on the run.
 The duo includes protein, fiber and healthy fat to keep me feeling full longer.
 Plus, there’s no risk of harm from shaking, smooshing or otherwise mishandling a bag of raisins and peanuts that ends up at the bottom of my purse.
 Aldi has an assortment of other dried fruit and nuts, too.
 Look for unsweetened dried fruit and nuts without a lot of salt.

 My favorite thing by far about Aldi is their produce.
 It’s always high quality and fresh because of fast turnover, and they offer organic fruits and veggies, too.
 I always reach for stoplight bell peppers (that’s a three-pack of red, yellow and green), mini cukes (so crunchy!), red grapes, sweet potatoes, carrots and avocados.
 I love the convenience of kale salad blends, but they can be nearly $4.50 per package in most grocery stores.
 Aldi’s version at my store is just $2.49!
-Depending on the season, I also grab berries, melons, apples, pears and clementines, which are perfect for snacks and school lunches.
+(Find out why Aldi can have such low prices.)
+And depending on the season, I also grab berries, melons, apples, pears and clementines, which are perfect for snacks and school lunches.

 Sure, I can make my own, but time gets short and so usually I don’t.
 Aldi’s Little Salad Bar Hummus doesn’t include my from-scratch love, but keeping roasted red pepper hummus in the fridge means I’ll eat more veggies all week long and so will my kids.
+(Here are some other eating habits I hope my kids pick up.)
 I also like to spread it on veggie sandwiches and pretend I’m having a relaxing lunch out—even though I’m desktop dining (a mom can dream).

 Long before Kraft removed artificial colors from its mac and cheese (finally!), Aldi offered its own organic version that was, and still is, a staple in my house.
 When my kids were young, the food jags—those times they’d only eat one thing—were common.
 I knew I could include Aldi’s mac and cheese as part of a drama-free meal.
 I also buy Aldi’s whole wheat pastas and jars of pesto, which are great for easy family dinners.